 - Salt - Salt is a critical ingredients that enhances the flavor of baked goods.
 Don't be tempted to skip it.

 - Pecans - 3 cups of pecans in this pie really bring out the nutty flavor.

-- One unbaked pie shell.
-For gluten free, use my amazing gluten free & vegan pie crust recipe.
+- Gluten Free Pie Crust - Use a storebought crust or my amazing gluten free & vegan pie crust recipe.

 How to Store/Reheat Pecan Pie

 To store leftover pecan pie, simply cover the remaining pie with aluminum foil and place in the refrigerator.
 The pie will be good for 3-4 days if kept refrigerated.

 There is no need to reheat leftover pecan pie, since it is normally served chilled or at room temperature.

 Baked pecan pie doesn't freeze as well as unbaked pie.
 If you want to work ahead of time, prepare your filling and pour it into the crust.
 Freeze the pie for 2-3 hours until solid, then wrap in several layers of plastic wrap to ensure it's sealed.
 Store in the freezer up to one month.